Choosing a Storm Chasing Tour

-One of the most common questions we receive in regards to which tour to choose is “which tour has the best chances of seeing a tornado?”
-On our tour schedule you’ll notice that we only offer storm chasing tours during the height of tornado season in the Great Plains.
-To help you decide on the tour that is right for you, we’ve put together this article to give you the information needed to make a great decision.
+One of the most common questions we receive in regards to which storm chasing tour week to choose is “which tour has the best chances of seeing a tornado?”
+In our tour schedule, you’ll notice that we only offer storm chasing tours during the height of the tornado season in the Great Plains.
+We put together this article to help you decide what week to go storm chasing is right for you.

-In short, every storm chasing tour we offer has the same exact chances of witnessing a tornado event.
+In short, every storm chasing tour we offer has the same chances of witnessing a tornado event.
 Tornado season throughout the Great Plains starts in early March and lasts well into late summer, and even early fall.
-However, we only offer tours when the season is at its peak, and this is generally the months of May and June.
-The basis of our knowledge of when and where this happens comes from our lives of living in the Great Plains, but thankfully that National Weather Service’s Storm Prediction Center has some great visual tools that we can use to validate our information.
+We offer tours when the season is at its peak, this is generally the months of May and June.
+The National Weather Service’s Storm Prediction Center has some great visual tools that we can use to validate our information.

 - The location where the majority of tornadoes happen.

-In general, there is a road (of various quality) just about every 1 mile in a gridded pattern.
+There is a road (of various quality) about every one mile in a gridded pattern.
 Road quality can vary greatly.
-In Texas, for example, most roads are paved while in west Kansas only the highways offer pavements and the farm roads are mostly gravel.
+In Texas, even the backroads are near highway quality.
+Throughout the rest of Tornado Alley, backgrounds are usually gravel or dirt.

 On the next page we’ll discuss storm chasing during the height of tornado season!